spot_img

 Complex Network Unveiled

-The investigation reveals a sophisticated web responsible for channeling substandard textiles from the Netherlands to Kenya.
+The investigation reveals a sophisticated web responsible for channelling substandard textiles from the Netherlands to Kenya.
 Through cloth laundering hubs strategically located in Poland and Pakistan, thousands of tonnes of low-quality textiles find their way into Kenya annually, perpetuating the cycle of disposal and environmental harm.

 Environmental Impact and Health Hazards

-With an influx of 150 to 200 tonnes of used textiles entering Kenya daily, the environmental repercussions are dire.
+one of Kenya’s Textile Challenges is an influx of 150 to 200 tonnes of used textiles entering Kenya daily, the environmental repercussions are dire.
 Landfills overflow with unusable clothing, while open burning contributes to air pollution and health hazards for nearby communities.
 Rivers and informal settlements bear the brunt of this textile waste, exacerbating existing environmental challenges.

 Gender Disparities in the Industry

 Beyond environmental concerns, the investigation sheds light on gender disparities within Kenya’s second-hand clothing industry.
-While men dominate recycling and sorting enterprises, women are often relegated to lower-wage, manual labor-intensive tasks.
+While men dominate recycling and sorting enterprises, women are often relegated to lower-wage, manual labour-intensive tasks.
 This imbalance underscores the need for inclusive policies and opportunities within the sector.

 Call for Sustainable Solutions